Best Golf Practice Nets 2023

 There’s a mat with two rubber tees (1″ and 2″), which means you can practice indoors or protect your grass if using it in the garden, and 12 limited flight impact balls.
 The mat even features two surfaces, designed to simulate fairway and rough.

-The advantage of having such a relatively small net is it takes no time at all to set up for use and dissemble afterwards.
+The advantage of having such a relatively small net is it takes no time at all to set up for use and dissemble afterward.
 Also now it is available for a lot less than the RRP.

 The chipping curtain, which includes three pockets and a target, also gives added protection when hitting longer shots.